The Voice UK series 12

 The Voice UK is a British television music competition to find new singing talent.
 The twelfth series of The Voice UK premiered on 4 November 2023 on ITV. will.i.am, Anne-Marie, Sir Tom Jones and Olly Murs returned as coaches, whilst Emma Willis again returned as presenter.
-It was the final series to feature Murs and Anne-Marie as coaches, following their axing from the show after six and three series as coaches, respectively.

 On 30 December 2023, Jen & Liv were announced as the winner of the series, marking will.i.am's second win as a coach on the adult version of the show.
 Their win marks the second occurrence that a duo won a variation of The Voice UK, the first being done by Shanice & Andrea Nyandoro in the seventh series of The Voice Kids, who were also on Team will.i.am.
-It also marks the first time in any variation ever that a winning act had a different coach turn their official coach's chair during their audition (as host Willis sat in will.i.am's chair for their audition).
+It also marks the first time in any variation ever that a artist had a different coach turn their official coach's chair during their audition (as host Willis sat in will.i.am's chair for Jen & Liv's audition).